Statutory rape: Rationale of statutory rape laws

 Statutory rape laws are based on the premise that an individual is legally incapable of consenting to sexual intercourse until that person reaches a certain age.
 The law mandates that even if he or she willingly engages in sexual intercourse, the sex is not consensual.

-Critics argue that an age limit cannot be used to determine the ability to consent to sex, since a young teenager might possess enough social sense to make informed and mature decisions about sex, while some adults might never develop the ability to make mature choices about sex, as even many mentally healthy individuals remain naive and easily manipulated throughout their lives.

 Another rationale comes from the fact that minors are generally economically, socially, and legally unequal to adults.
 By making it illegal for an adult to have sex with a minor, statutory rape laws aim to give the minor some protection against adults in a position of power over the youth.

-Another argument presented in defense of statutory rape laws relates to the difficulty in prosecuting rape (against a victim of any age) in the courtroom.
+Another argument presented in defence of statutory rape laws relates to the difficulty in prosecuting rape (against a victim of any age) in the courtroom.
 Because forced sexual intercourse with a minor is considered a particularly heinous form of rape, these laws relieve the prosecution of the burden to prove lack of consent.
 This makes conviction more frequent in cases involving minors.

 The original purpose of statutory rape laws was to protect young, unwed females from males who might impregnate them and not take responsibility by providing support for the child.
 In the past, the solution to such problems was often a shotgun wedding, a forced marriage called for by the parents of the girl in question.
 This rationale aims to preserve the marriageability of the girl and to prevent unwanted teenage pregnancy.

 Historically, a man could defend himself against statutory rape charges by proving that his victim was already sexually experienced prior to their encounter (and thus not subject to being corrupted by the defendant).
 A requirement that the victim be "of previously chaste character" remained in effect in some U.S. states until as late as the 1990s.